Geauga County, Ohio

 Geauga County (/dʒiˈɔːɡə/ jee-AW-gə) is a county located in the northeast portion of the U.S. state of Ohio.
 As of the 2020 census, the population was 95,397.
 The county seat and largest city is Chardon.

 The county is named for an Onondaga or Seneca language word meaning "raccoon", originally the name of the Grand River.

 Geauga County is part of the Cleveland, OH Metropolitan Statistical Area.

 In 2008, Forbes magazine ranked Geauga County as the fourth best place in the United States to raise a family.

-About 20% of the counties area (Geauga, Trumbull, Ashtabula and Portage) population is Amish, as of 2017.
+About 20% of the counties' area (Geauga, Trumbull, Ashtabula and Portage) population was Amish, as of 2017.

 History

 Geauga County is named after the Onondaga word jyo’ä·gak or Seneca jo’ä·ka, both meaning 'raccoon' (originally the name of the Grand River).

 After the discovery of the New World, the land that became Geauga County was originally part of the French colony of Canada (New France), which was ceded in 1763 to Great Britain and renamed Province of Quebec.
 In the late 18th century the land became part of the Connecticut Western Reserve in the Northwest Territory, and then was purchased by the Connecticut Land Company in 1795.

 Geauga County was founded on March 1, 1806, as the second county in the Connecticut Western Reserve, originating from Trumbull County, Ohio.
 In 1808, the size of Geauga County was reduced by the creation of Ashtabula County, Cuyahoga County, and Lake County.

 The present-day boundaries were established in 1840 following the creation of Lake County.
 A disagreement about the location of the county seat began in 1808 when commissioners from Trumbull County began the process of identifying the seat of justice.
 Residents in the northern townships wanted the seat in Champion, renamed Painesville, Ohio in 1832.
 Residents in southern townships desired a centrally located county seat and took advantage of a tract of land donated by Peter Chardon Brooks called Chardon, Ohio.
 Despite Chardon being selected in 1809, the argument was never really settled.
 Over the next two decades, population growth in the seven northern townships exceeded the remaining sixteen southern townships, further fueling the disagreement.
 On January 21, 1840, a petition to create Lake County from seven townships in northern Geauga County and Willoughby Township from Cuyahoga County were presented to the Ohio House of Representatives.
 Seabury Ford presented petitions against its creation.
 Lake County was established in March 1840 by the Ohio Legislature.
 As the newly formed Lake County did not have sufficient territory to meet the requirements for a county, the northern border included submerged land beneath the waters of Lake Erie.

 The first settlement in Geauga was at Burton, Ohio in the year 1798, when three families settled there from Connecticut.